Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Summary and Outlook

 For all the calculations presented herein, it has been assumed that the second scattering occurs via an exchange of the Glauber gluon (or quark), which has a transverse momentum ($\pmb{k}_{\perp}\gg k^-, k^+$) larger than its (plus and minus) light-cone components.
-The hadronic tensors for kernel-2, kernel-3, and kernel-4 involve an additional factor of $yq^-$ or $(1-y+\eta y)q^-$ in the denominator when compared to kernel-1 diagram, indicating that the fermion-to-boson conversion processes are suppressed by the hard quark energy scale.
+The hadronic tensor for kernel-2 involve an additional factor of $yq^-$ or $(1-y+\eta y)q^-$ in the denominator ~\cite{Ghiglieri:2015ala,Qin:2008rd} when compared to kernel-1 diagram, indicating that the fermion-to-boson conversion processes are suppressed by the hard quark energy scale.
 For each kernel, a full scattering kernel was presented first before a systematic (Taylor) expansion was employed.
 These kernels are planned to be implemented within a comprehensive Monte-Carlo simulation.
-Such a simulation will enable more precise constraints on parton energy loss transport coefficients to be obtained.
+Such a simulation will enable more precise constraints on parton energy-loss transport coefficients to be obtained.
+In addition to this, a Monte Carlo implementation of kernel-2 with the fermion-to-boson conversion processes would provide insight into the possible mechanism for dynamical quark flavor generation in the nuclear medium.
+In hot nuclear matter, photons are uniquely positioned to probe the attractor-like dynamics leading to hydrodynamical evolution at later times, for both the energy-momentum tensor of the QGP and its quark flavor content.
+The $\hat{\mathcal{A}}$ and $\hat{\mathcal{F}}$ operators in the scattering kernles for photon production should be used {\it together} to constrain the dynamics connecting early, glasma-like, evolution to later fluid evolution: i.e., the flavor-dependent hydrodynamization dynamics.

-Furthermore, the effects of quark masses have been studied for the first time at $\mathcal{O}(\alpha_{em}\alpha_s)$.
-We have shown the sensitivity of kernel-1, kernel-3, and kernel-4 to quark masses, and bottom quarks demonstrate a large effect on the second-order gradient terms ($\mathcal{R}^{(1,3,4)HQ}_{T,2}$).
-Thus, heavy-quark mass scale plays an important role in the parton energy loss at high virtuality.
+Furthermore, the effects of quark masses have been studied for the first time at $\mathcal{O}(\alpha_s\alpha_{em})$.
+We have shown the sensitivity of kernel-1 to quark masses, and our findings indicate that the bottom quarks demonstrate a large effect on the second-order gradient terms $\left(\mathcal{R}^{(1)HQ}_{T,2}\right)$.
+Thus, the heavy-quark mass scale plays an important role in the parton energy loss at high virtuality.